 '''

 {server_name_indication, disable}

 '''

-When starting a TLS connection without upgrade, the Server Name Indication extension is sent if possible.
+When starting a TLS connection without upgrade, the Server Name Indication extension is sent if possible that is can be derived from the Host argument to ssl:connect/3.
 This option can be used to disable that behavior.